abdel792/mp3DirectCut/readme.md

 * This add-on is compatible with the versions of NVDA ranging from 2019.3 and beyond.

+## Changes for 20231229.0.0 ##

+* Added a backward compatible implementation to support speak on demand mode, which will soon be available with nvda-2024.1.

 ## Changes for 20231007.0.0 ##

 * After placing the cutting points and after opening the cutting properties window, with "Ctrl+N", adding accessibility to the title of this window by indicating the part index.